Innovating Crowd Management Practice

 The main outcomes of CityFlows are:

-- A license-based crowd management decision-support system (software package)
+- A license-based crowd management decision-support system and software package;

 - An education package considering innovative crowd management decision-support systems.